RohanSPednekar/FreeVaxSessionMonitor/README.md

 # FreeVaxSessionMonitor
+Exe runs on windows.
+For Linux/Mac you need to build by installing GO first.(I might upload exe for Linux tomorrow, not sure of MAC though.
+If anybody could help in doing that for Mac?)

 This program monitors the free sessions available by pincode or district wise.
-District code need to be taken
+More details on how to un below.
+District code need to be taken.
+This program generates beep only for
+         1) 18+ session is open
+         2) session must have capacity of does greater than 9

+For 45+ session it prints out on screen but does NOT geneate beep.
+You need to change code and compile it.

 pune : 363
 Kolhapur: 371

-## To get district code:
+## To get district code other than Pune or Kolhapur:
      1) First get state code by running: https://api.demo.co-vin.in/api/v2/admin/location/states in any browser.
 Note down state id.
 For Maharshtra it is 21
      2) Then get district code using https://api.demo.co-vin.in/api/v2/admin/location/districts/21.
 This is for maharshtra.
 Change state code accordingly in thus URL